The Yacht Week Croatia: 15 Tips From One Who Survived

 4. You don’t need as much food as you think.

-If you ball out for a hostess, you’ll get breakfast and lunch daily and you won't have to think about the thing.
+If you ball out for a hostess, you’ll get breakfast and lunch daily and you won't have to think about a thing.
 However, you’re going to pay for the groceries, about 750 USD for her services, and her dinner, too.
 If you’re trying to eat on a budget, you can always pick up some stuff at the grocery store and cook yourselves.
 You’ll also have the opportunity to eat lots of meals on land, and some days, you’re probably sleeping right through breakfast anyways.

 5. You pay for your skipper’s dinners, too.